everyday-as/gmodstore-csharp-sdk/docs/AddonVersionsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)
 <a name="downloadaddonversion"></a>
 # **DownloadAddonVersion**
-> InlineResponse2008 DownloadAddonVersion (long? addonId, long? versionId)
+> AddonDownloadResponse DownloadAddonVersion (long? addonId, long? versionId)

 Generate a download token for a specific version of an addon